sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 ### Connascence

-> “Two components are connascent if a change in one would require the other to be modified in order to maintain the
+> Two components are connascent if a change in one would require the other to be modified in order to maintain the
-> overall correctness of the system.”
+> overall correctness of the system.

 Connascence is a measure of the coupling between components.
 Different types of Connascence are more desirable than other, the order of desirability listed here from most strong to weak.